bilousdmitro8Terminator101/UtilitySmith/README.md

 Clearing the update cache
 Deleting temporary files (Temp, Prefetch, SoftwareDistribution) Running the standard Clean Manage
-Deleting the Windows old folder (This will make it impossible to roll back the system to the previous version
+Deleting the Windows old folder (This action will make it impossible to roll back the system to the previous version

 ## Shutdown Console: